Mindful

 to instruct myself over and over in joy, and acclamation.

-Think about what she is saying.
 There is a fundamental delight to the encounters and experiences of each day -- but we must continuously "instruct" ourselves in it.
 Each time we recognize that joy, we are learning.
 The opposite is also true: each time we ignore it, we are forgetting.

 Nor am I talking about the exceptional, the fearful, the dreadful, the very extravagant -- but of the ordinary, the common, the very drab, the daily presentations.

 How do we see?
-The title tells us -- through being Mindful.
+The title tells us -- through being mindful.
 Through paying attention.
 Through stillness of mind, accompanied by relaxed, open awareness.
-It is then that the day's delight reveals itself and we come to see even the most mundane moment for the immense landscape truly it is.
+It is then that the day's delight reveals itself and we come to see even the most mundane moment for the immense landscape it truly is.

 Oh, good scholar, I say to myself, how can you help but grow wise with such teachings as these --